tinacms/tina.io/content/blog/introducing-visual-open-authoring.md

 In line with this mission, we sought to create something we call **Visual Open Authoring** ✍️.
 The [open authoring concept](https://css-tricks.com/netlify-cms-open-authoring/#article-header-id-0) was originally pioneered by [Netlify CMS](https://www.netlifycms.org/) this past summer and involves opening up your website's CMS to accept content-related contributions from anyone.
 Using Tina, we were able to take this a step further, establishing the editing context **on the page itself**.

-## Add an "Edit Mode" to Your Site
+## Add an "Edit Mode" to Your Site2

 **Picture this:** on your website, there's an _"Edit this page on GitHub"_ link — familiar enough.
 But imagine that when you click it, instead of kicking you over to GitHub, the site itself becomes editable, **like a Google Doc**.